COVID-19 Vaccine Clinics & Vaccine Information

 CDC recommends that moderately or severely immunocompromised 5-11-year-olds receive and additional dose of vaccine 28 days after their second shot of Pfizer.

-The CDC recommends boosting with a single dose of any authorized COVID-19 vaccine booster (called "mix and match").
+The CDC recommends boosting with a single dose of any authorized COVID-19 vaccine booster (called "mix and match") or according to age.

 Replacement Vaccination Cards